kunal441/kunal441/README.md

 WORK EXPERIENCE

-1. WordPress and Magento Intern - AROHHA : (Oct - Nov 2018)
-   - Worked on promotional websites for schools, colleges and firms.
-   - Reduced the deployment duration to 2 days for any website.

-2. WordPress and Magento Trainee - AROHHA : (Jan - March 2019)
-   - Building  interface for a website dealing with property listings using WordPress and Magento.
-   - Per page deployment was reduced to 1.5 days, listing deployment was brought down to a few hours.

-3. Customer Service Executive for EA - Ienergizer : (December 2019 - March 2020) (August 2020 -  Till now)
+- Customer Service Executive for EA - Ienergizer             (December 2019 - March 2020) (August 2020 -  Till now)
-   - Working as subject and hacked accounts expert for EA games, managing inbound and outbound calls.
-   - Train and develop new team members on operational procedures and mentoring new hired advisors.
+Working as subject and hacked accounts expert for EA games, managing inbound and outbound calls Train and develop new team members on operational procedures and mentoring new hired advisors

+- WordPress and Magento Trainee - AROHHA                                    (Jan - March 2019)
+Building  interface for a website dealing with property listings using WordPress and Magento Per page deployment was reduced to 1.5 days, listing deployment was brought down to a few hours

+- WordPress and Magento Intern - AROHHA                                      (Oct - Nov 2018)
+Worked on promotional websites for schools, colleges and firms Reduced the deployment duration to 2 days for any website